isc-projects/bind9/doc/arm/reference.rst

    Note that normal NOTIFY processing is not affected by ``dialup``.

 ``flush-zones-on-shutdown``
-   When the nameserver exits due receiving SIGTERM, flush or do not flush any pending zone writes.
+   When the name server exits upon receiving SIGTERM, flush or do not flush any pending zone writes.
 The default is ``flush-zones-on-shutdown`` ``no``.